CleveritDemo/copilot-data-engineering/README.md

 ### Step 3: Read CSV File into DataFrame

+Create a title `Read CSV file into DataFrame` and subtitle `Read CSV with header`

 #### Read CSV with header

 Tell to copilot how to read a csv file into a DataFrame